-Install OpenJDK 12 (jAlbum is currently using JDK 11, but it's been superseded): https://jdk.java.net/12/.
+Install OpenJDK 19: https://jdk.java.net/19/.
 This has no installers, alas.
 Unzip the file, and stash the extracted files in the same place your existing JDK folders are, like C:\Program Files\Java\.
-Don't remove JDK 8 just yet - for now, you will want to stick with it for compiling (more below).

-You should end up with your JDK 8 and JDK 12 stuff neatly organized in the same place - see screenshot winjdk.png.
+You should end up with your JDK 19 stuff neatly organized in the same place - see screenshot winjdk.png.

 Name the project - for example DemoSkin.
 If you want to name the project for your own skin instead, like MySkin, change all references in the following instructions and in the attached source files to match that name.

 In the Projects pane, right-click DemoSkin, and choose Properties.